devhubapp/devhub/PRIVACY.md

 This app requires GitHub authentication.<br/>
 DevHub requests access to the user's profile data, e-mail and notifications.

+We might contact you via e-mail (rarely) to share things like big updates or important announcements, with the option to unsubscribe any time.

 ### Repository and org access
 You have the option to install DevHub's GitHub App in some specific orgs and repositories.